daniel-furman/daniel-furman-old/blog.md

 ## Daniel's Notes

-A collection of my writings focused on technology, science, and data science/software/AI.
+A collection of my writings on technology, science, and data science/software/AI.

 <br>